 Audi says many of the materials used in constructing the model come from sustainable sources.
 The wood used in the interior comes from areas near the production site, while the model’s seats are made from recycled polyamide.

 In keeping with the self-driving ethos, the Urbansphere’s steering wheel, pedals and dashboard can be hidden when using the autonomous functions.

-According to Audi, the Urbansphere’s level-four functions include making dinner reservations or shopping online, picking up passengers from home, finding a parking space and charging the battery.
+According to Audi, the Urbansphere’s level-four functions include making dinner reservations or shopping online, picking up passengers from home, finding parking, and charging the battery.

 The Urbansphere has two rows of seats, each with two swivel seats to create a common area for the driver and passengers.
-Occupants have up to 1780 mm of headroom and speakers on each headrest and a privacy screen.
+Occupants have up to 1780 mm of headroom, speakers on each headrest, and a privacy screen.

 All passengers have access to a large, transparent OLED ‘cinema screen’ that swivels vertically from the vehicle’s roof and can be used for watching movies or video conferencing.
 The Urbansphere also uses stress detection, voice analysis and facial scanning technologies to identify passengers’ emotions and offer suggestions for relaxation.

 The Urbansphere is powered by two electric motors mounted on the front and rear axles, producing 395 hp and 508 lb-ft of torque.

 The concept also uses rear-axle steering and is equipped with 24-inch wheels and adaptive air suspension.
 Audi says it provides “outstanding comfort without noticeable body movement on city highways and the uneven, often patched asphalt of inner cities”.